jperasmus/stale-while-revalidate-cache/README.md

 # Stale While Revalidate Cache

-This small TypeScript library is a storage-agnostic helper that implements a configurable stale-while-revalidate caching strategy for any functions, for any JavaScript environment.
+This small battle-tested TypeScript library is a storage-agnostic helper that implements a configurable stale-while-revalidate caching strategy for any functions, for any JavaScript environment.

 ## Installation